DILCISBoard/E-ARK-AIP/index.md

 Repository systems are not expected to implement this AIP format, however, they are expected to be able to generate it it in a simple way for a set of AIPs.

-On the one hand, the AIP format specification consists of an obligatory set of structural requirements which will be explained more precisely in section 5.
-At this point, it is important to note that the structure of the AIP could be, in principle, expressed in terms of structural metadata only (e.g. by use of an E-ARK specific structMap in a METS document).
-However, the E-ARK implementations, which make use of AIPs, require the structure of the AIP to be implemented as a file system folder hierarchy, to make it clear for both humans and tools where to find what.
-This means that the implementation of the structure of the AIP format as described in section 5 is a necessary condition to make use of the E-ARK reference implementation of earkweb.

-On the other hand, the compliance rules regarding implementation of structural and preservation metadata are defined by the Common Specification.
-Section 5 of the AIP format specification contains the documentation of the implementation of structural and preservation metadata in the E-ARK reference implementation of earkweb.19

 # Preliminary definitions and remarks

 ## Representations

-The concept of “representations” is crucial in the context of E-ARK and it is generally used according to the definition given in the context of the PREMIS digital preservation metadata standard:
+The concept of “representations” is crucial in the context of this specification and it is generally used according to the definition given in the context of the PREMIS digital preservation metadata standard:

 > "The set of files, including structural metadata, needed for a complete and
 > reasonable rendition of an Intellectual Entity.
 For example, a journal